MiguelUtrilla/PaintingCities/README.md

 ## Results

 - All maps will be generated in the working directory in jpeg format.
-BUt it can be saved by modifying the following chunk
+But it can be saved by modifying the following chunk
+- The filename will inculde a timestamp so as not to override previous images

 ```
   strFileName <- paste(strShortName,